-Some examples of these branded fabrics are Kiefer XLA, Nike NX and Performance Poly, or Arena Waterfeel.
-These materials were developed by the brands individually and are only available through their retailers.
-This makes conclusive comparisons between each branded technology difficult.
+Examples of branded fabrics are Kiefer XLA, Nike NX, Performance Ply or Arena Waterfeel.
+These materials were developed by the brands and are only found at their stores.
+This means branded technology varies heavily, which makes them too hard to compare.

 How to Care for Your Swimsuit

-1. Always hand wash your suit after each use in cold water and with a specialty soap.
-The washer and dryer can ruin the fibers of the suit.
+- Hand wash your swimsuit in cold water with specialty soap after each use.
+The washer and dryer can ruin the suit’s fibres.

-2. Specialty soap created for removing chlorine and bromine out of suits can add to the longevity of swimwear.
-These soaps can be found at specialty swimwear stores.
+- Specialty soap exists for removing chlorine and bromine from swimsuits.
+This can be found at specialty swimwear stores.

-These tips and recommendations will allow you to get the most out of your swimwear purchase to benefit your swim lessons as well.
+Keep these tips and recommendations in mind to get the most out of your swimwear purchase.
+This will benefit your swim lessons too!